Social recommendations like Twitter mentions and retweets, Facebook shares, likes, and comments, etc. are called social signals.

 - Plugin uses very little resources.
 The plugin can generate reports fast, using minimal hosting resources.
 The tool also includes the amount of time it took to retrieve information and the server memory used to compile data.

 Additional features include:

-(SocialMetricsPro is really simple to use … just convert reds into greens!)
+(Social Metrics Pro is really simple to use … just change reds into greens!)

 SocialMetricsPro plugin is available in two editions:

-- Multiple Sites License – This lets you install Social Metrics Pro on multiple sites that you own.
-Includes free lifetime updates and support.
-Price = $47.00 (one-time).
+- Multi-Site Edition – This enables you to configure SocialMetricsPro on all web sites that you own.
+It includes free lifetime updates and support.
+Cost = $47.00 (one-time).

 SocialMetricsPro requires a self-hosted installation of WordPress and can be instantly downloaded after purchase.

-No website owner can afford to ignore how important social media is to their online success.
-SocialMetricsPro solves the problem of how to find a simple, time-saving solution that gives WordPress users immediate feedback on the success of their social media marketing strategy and shows them where to improve their results.
+No website owner can afford to ignore the importance of social media.
+Social Metrics Pro solves the problem of how to find a simple, time-saving solution that gives users instant feedback on the success of their social media marketing strategy and shows them where and how to improve their results.

-SocialMetricsPro is ideal for beginners and advanced WordPress users alike.
-It tracks Tweets, Likes, Pins, +1s and more directly from your WordPress admin area.
+SocialMetricsPro is ideal for beginners and advanced users alike.
+It tracks Tweets, Likes, Pins, +1s and more right from your WP dashboard.

-To learn more, check out the plugin here: SocialMetricsPro – Social Analytics For WordPress
+For full details, check out the plugin here: Social Metrics Pro – Social Analytics Plugin For WordPress